 Green open access (OA), also referred to as self-archiving, allows researchers to deposit a copy of their work in a digital repository in order to make it freely accessible.
 The copy that is self-archived is usually not the same version of the work that is published commercially, and the version that is allowed to be deposited depends on the publisher's copyright policy or the rights negotiated in the publication agreement.
 Unlike Gold OA, there are no APCs or other charges associated with self-archiving.

 Researchers at the University of Notre Dame can deposit their work in CurateND, the university's institutional repository.
 To learn more about publisher copyright policies related to self-archiving, refer to the SHERPA/RoMEO database.

 The library does not currently provide funding that would pay Article Processing Charges (APC) for making scholarship open access.
 The recommendation for the past several years has been to work with your department chairs or deans of the various colleges to seek funding.
 Faculty may also consider applying to other institutes on campus.

 Faculty may also be able to seek funding assistance for APCs from other academic institutions or from other funding organizations.

 Many publishers offer fee assistance programs, which might include a discount or even a waiver if certain conditions are met.
 It’s also important to note that many OA journals do NOT charge APCs or other fees.
 A good place to look for these types of OA journals is the Directory of Open Access Journals or the Open Access Scholarly Publishers Association (OASPA) site.

-The University of Notre Dame has an institutional account with open access publisher MDPI.
-Researchers who choose to publish in an MDPI journal will receive a discount on the APC for that journal.
+The University of Notre Dame has an institutional membership with open access publisher MDPI.
+Researchers who choose to publish in an MDPI journal will receive a 10% discount on the APC for that journal.

-Because of our institutional subscription to ACS journals, Notre Dame researchers qualify for a discount on APCs for journals included in ACS AuthorChoice titles.
+Because of our institutional subscription to ACS journals, University of Notre Dame researchers qualify for a discount on APCs for journals included in ACS AuthorChoice titles.